 Long, lean, and spry forwards who can shoot are the model for modern basketball.
 This evolution in the game even convinced the Houston Rockets to abandon centers altogether.

-Banchero can shoot from the outside off the catch or dribble.
+Making himself even more dangerous with the ball in his hand, Banchero can shoot from the outside off the catch or dribble.
 His high release makes it hard to contest.
 If the three-point shot isn’t there, the five-star recruit has a nice midrange game.
-The Seattle-product is patient and takes his time in evaluating the floor.
+The Seattle product is patient and takes his time in evaluating the floor.
 He delivers on-the-money passes to cutting teammates and can lead the fast break.
 His handles are controlled in space.

-The high school standout monitors the glass and pounces on the ball.
+The former high school standout at O’Dea monitors the glass and pounces on the ball.
 He’s reliable in snatching a board in clutch situations.
 Defensively, his long wingspan allows him to chase down blocks in transition, and he’s athletic enough to guard multiple positions.

 His frame reminds me of Jayson Tatum ?
 Broad shoulders supplemented by a defined build.
 Although, Banchero is more of a post player than Tatum.